-Service Times: Sundays at 8.00am Holy Communion (trad), 11:00am Family Service (1st Sunday of the month), Holy Communion (2nd, 3rd and 4th Sundays) and Mattins (trad) (5th Sunday) and 6.00pm Evening Prayer (trad).
+Service Times: 11:00am Family Service (1st Sunday of the month), Holy Communion (2nd and 4th Sundays), Morning Worship (3rd Sunday) and Mattins (trad) (5th Sunday) and 6.00pm Evening Prayer (trad).

 Family Service at 11am on the first Sunday of the month, plus particularly child-friendly occasions to be found on the relevant web page (see Services).
 We have an area on the north side with soft toys, colouring books and other books

-Our safe-guarding officer is Ann Jenkin (see phone number on Homepage)
+Our safe-guarding officer is Ann Jenkin on 01736 364283.

 Parking is available on ‘Madron Green’, a tarmaced area west of the churchyard and main (north) entrance.
-Hard by the lychgate, there a gate that gives level and step-free access for wheelchairs, buggies etc via the south porch.
-As this is only open for services, a gravel path takes visitors around to the north door, which is our main entrance, and only entrance during the week, Using this path is better than walking along a busy minor road.
+Hard by the lychgate, there is a gate that gives level and step-free access for wheelchairs, buggies etc via the south porch.
+As this is only open for services, a gravel path takes visitors around to the north door, which is our main entrance, and only entrance during the week.
+Using this path is better than walking along a busy minor road.

 We have a hall in Heamoor, attached to St Thomas Church, which is available for regular bookings at only £10 per session.
 Ring or email Caroline ( 01736 369123 or firstname.lastname@example.org) to make an appointment to look at what’s on offer by way of toilets and kitchen facilities.